‘THE GIRL WHO NEVER WAS’

 Charley thought the man at the console was someone else.
 Who is he?
 Who is this man’s TARDIS she’s forced her way into?
 I’ll give you a clue.
 It’s in the end theme music that follows after this.
 I’ve yet to hear Charley’s first audio adventure with this particular incarnation of the Doctor.
 I look forward to it.

 The CD extras are as follows.
 On Disc 1, there’s a trailer for ‘The Bride of Peladon’ with Peter Davison, Nicola Bryant and Caroline Morris.
-At the end of Discs 1 and 2, there are some behind-the-scenes interviews with cast and crew including Paul McGann, India Fisher, Danny Webb, Anna Masey, etc. There are also trailers for two ‘Doctor Who’ stories with Paul McGann, India Fisher and Conrad Westmaas.
-These include ‘Memory Lane’ and ‘Absolution’.
+At the end of Discs 1 and 2, there are some behind-the-scenes interviews with cast and crew including Paul McGann, India Fisher, Danny Webb, Anna Masey, etc. There are also trailers for two ‘Doctor Who’ stories with Paul McGann, India Fisher and Conrad Westmaas, including ‘Memory Lane’ and ‘Absolution’.

 ‘The Girl Who Never Was’ is a well-deserved story to finish off Charley’s adventures with the Eighth Doctor.
 It’s a sad and moving end for Charley, but it’s clear that her adventures aren’t over yet.
 There’s more to come with another set of adventures for Charley and with a completely different Doctor as well.